NoteWorthy Art Book, 2024- Es Devlin…Lady Gaga, Kiss & Me

 4- “Seasons of man”

 I gradually lost interest in my favorite rock band at the time after Bruford left.
 Genesis’s The Lamb Lies Down on Broadway came out in 1974, a year after 1973’s Topographic Oceans.
-Lamb has become my favorite rock album of all-time (I also believe it’ s one of the greatest rock records ever- a different thing).
-So, hearing Jon with Band Geek brings me back to the Yes I love since drummer Andy Ascolese does a terrific job of recreating Bill Bruford’s amazing drum parts.
+Lamb has become my favorite rock album of all-time.
+So, hearing Jon with Band Geek brings me back to the Yes I love since drummer Andy Ascolese does a terrific job of recreating Bill Bruford’s singular drum parts.

 Not only has Band Geek mastered Close to the Edge, but Yours Is No Disgrace, Perpetual Change, Heart of the Sunrise, I’ve Seen All Good People, and Roundabout, among others from the classic Yes catalog they performed live with Jon Anderson in this two+ hour concert, part of their 2023 tour.
 Getting Jon Anderson’s blessing & approval, backed up with his in-person collaboration (at 79 at the time), says it all.
 Band Geek were living the dream every young musician/Yes fan had as a kid in their room…And?
 Making us all damn proud.